corda/corda-docs-portal/content/en/apps/payments/payment-service-flows.md

 ## `AvailablePSPs`

-Get a list of the Payment Service Providers (PSPs) that are registered on the Payment Agent's node - making them available for payments on your network.
+Get a list of the Payment Service Providers (PSPs) that are registered on the sent node—making them available for payments on your network.

 {{< note >}}
-In Corda Payments Technical Preview the only possible available PSP is Modulr, and you connect with Modulr's sandbox environment - this is an in-memory mock PSP that is used for testing purposes only.
+In Corda Payments Technical Preview the only possible available PSP is Modulr, and you connect with Modulr's sandbox environment—this is an in-memory mock PSP that is used for testing purposes only.
 {{< /note >}}

 ### Parameters